CarolinRue/german-map-symbols/README.md

-# german-map-icons
+# german-map-symbols
-An adaptable collection of icons especially for maps of the German-speaking area
+An adaptable collection of symbols especially for maps of the German-speaking area